 - (1) Individual Competition.
-In the event of a tie, the higher place shall be given to the contestant gaining the most points on stated and geometric problems.
+When determining first or second place, if two or more contestants have identical raw scores, the higher place shall be given to the contestant gaining the most points on stated and geometric problems.
 If the same number of points are gained on stated and geometric problems, then a tie exists. - (2) Team Competition.
-Refer to Section 902 (h)(3) (D).
+Refer to Section 902 (h)(3)(D).